yanzewu/line/README.md

 - Prompt-toolkit >= 3.0 (Optional, for colorful prompts)
 - IPython >= 7.19.0 (Optional, for prompts)
 - Flask >= 1.1 (Optional, for remote plotting)
+- PyReadline >= 2.1 (Necessary only for legacy completion on Windows machine)

 The package is written in pure python and is directly executable.
 To install it into python library: